youzan/vant/packages/vant/src/floating-panel/README.md

 ### Intro

-A panel that floats at the bottom of a page and is often used to provide additional functionality or information.
+A panel that floats at the bottom of a page, which can be dragged up and down to browse content, often used to provide additional functionality or information.

 ### Install